 Parallel job submission

-which will change your default cluster profile to the one we have created (“killdevil_local_r2013a“) for use with the MDCS and which gives you access to up to 16 workers.
+Doing this will change your default cluster profile to the one we have created (“killdevil_local_r2013a“) for use with the MDCS.
+This profile gives you access to up to 64 workers (which is also the overall per user limit for MDCS usage).
 Then you can use the “matlabpool open” command to set the poolsize.
 For example, if I wanted to set a poolsize of 14 then my Matlab script would have

 matlabpool open 14

-By leaving out the name of a cluster profile in the above “matlabpool open” statement you are by default using the “killdevil_local_r2013a” profile we have set up and therefore you will have to specify a poolsize less than or equal to 16.
-So, for example, something like
+By leaving out the name of a cluster profile in the above “matlabpool open” statement you are by default using the “killdevil_local_r2013a” profile we have set up.

-If you need access to more than 16 workers then you can create your own cluster profile using the Matlab GUI.
-If you decide to do this you should use the “killdevil_local_r2013a” profile as the model for your new cluster profile.
-Note that if you don’t see the
+You can create your own cluster profile using the Matlab GUI.
+If you decide to do this you should use the “killdevil_local_r2013a” profile as the template for your new cluster profile.

 Another thing to keep in mind is that, given how the MDCS works, you should have your matlabpool open and close statements directly around the parfor loop, i.e.